killme2008/storm-monitor/README.md

 ## Usage

-Just clone the source code to your machine,then copy your storm.yaml to conf/storm.yaml,and edit the conf/monitor.yaml,type command
+Just clone the source code to your machine,then copy your storm.yaml to conf/storm.yaml,and edit the conf/monitor.yaml to modify monitor settings.
+Then type command:

    sh start.sh

 to  start the monitor.

-By default, storm-monitor just write alert to logs/monitor.log, you can modify the src/storm_monitor/alarm.clj  to fit your application.For example,send alert to your mobile phone.
+By default, storm-monitor just write alerts to logs/monitor.log, you can modify the src/storm_monitor/alarm.clj  to fit your application.For example,send alert to your mobile phone.

 ## License